 Wash bedding and linen every week in hot water to eliminate dust and other accumulating particles.
 Also, since pollen can stick to your hair, remember to wash it before bedtime.
 Otherwise, you could be coughing all night.

 There are plenty of indoor air quality products available that help you improve the air you breathe inside your home.
 One of them is the Trane CleanEffects Air Cleaner, which transforms your home into a cleaner and healthier environment.
 It works to remove up to 99.98% of airborne particles, including harmful bacteria and allergens.

 Don’t let poor indoor air quality and allergy symptoms ruin your springtime fun.
-For quality indoor air quality services in Champaign, contact Mattex Heating, Cooling and Plumbing at 217-355-9700.
+For quality indoor air quality services in Champaign, contact Mattex Heating Cooling Plumbing and Electrical at 217-355-9700.
 We’re standing by to help you lead a healthier life.

 Image provided by Thinkstock